 The war between heart and mind is a personal journey, it is discussed at length in ancient texts, such as the scriptures in the Bhagavad Gita, and it is paramount to our human evolution.
 Those stuck in the mind complex will justify destruction of Earth and fall into desperation, those moving into the heart complex will have the resilience to build a new Earth and a new way of relating to life.
-The path to the heart is the path to what gnostic Christianity refers to as christ consciousness.
+The path to the heart is the path to what Gnostic Christianity refers to as Christ consciousness.

 In orthodox Christianity, Christos (presence of light) is recognized as a quality exclusive to Yeshua, or Jesus.
-However, original Christianity was gnostic, gnosis is a Greek word meaning “knowledge,” more specifically it means knowledge attained through direct spiritual or mystical experience.
-In gnostic Christianity, Yeshua is akin to the image of our future, divine self.
+However, original Christianity was Gnostic, gnosis is a Greek word meaning “knowledge,” more specifically it means knowledge attained through direct spiritual or mystical experience.
+In Gnostic Christianity, Yeshua is akin to the image of our future, divine self.
 The belief in Christos is the belief of divine potential within.

 In Hebrew, the name Yahweh, which appears throughout the Old Testament, means “That which was, is, and forever shall be.”
-It is a direct reference to All that is, Source, God, Universe, etc. Yeshua means “Yahweh delivers.”
+It is a direct reference to All that is, Source, God, Universe, etc. Yeshua translates to “Yahweh delivers.”
 So in essence, Yeshua represents the conscious unification with Source; a state of christ consciousness.
 He came to help us realize our connection to Source, to bring awareness of unity, and that we are inseparable from Source.

 Christ consciousness is a state of self-realization where the heart’s intelligence is accessed, and the observer has a deeper connection with self and how he/she relates to and influences life around it.
 It perfectly embodies the framework of a unity-based paradigm.